Skip to main content

 Check the buttons to see if anything is sticky, loose, or cracked.
 If a button is broken, you've likely found your issue.
 If the button just needs to be cleaned, try using a cotton swab or microfiber cloth dipped in a liquid formula specifically made for electronics (you can also use a small amount of rubbing alcohol) to gently wipe on and around the button.
 Never use harsh liquid cleaners or pour liquid directly on your controller.

-PS4 touch pad isn't working
+PS4 controller trackpad isn't working

 If the touch pad isn't working, try disconnecting and unpairing the controller for a few minutes.
 If this works, you're back in play.